 Our fellows’ experiences include clinics (continuity, HIV, travel), inpatient rotations (including transplant ID and oncology ID), research, quality improvement, and telemedicine.
 We also provide educational experiences including antimicrobial stewardship, hospital epidemiology, and teaching.
 Ultimately, the program aims to prepare physicians for the practice of infectious diseases.
-In addition to a great training environment, our fellows enjoy high quality of living in the Midwest.
 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 It seeks to prepare trainees for certification in infectious diseases by the American Board of Internal Medicine (ABIM).

 Creighton’s infectious diseases fellowship trains internists seeking careers as clinical consultants in infectious diseases.
 In addition, some trainees have embarked on careers in internal medicine with an emphasis on infectious diseases, careers in state and federal public health agencies, careers with significant commitments to medical education, and careers in basic research.
 In the fellowship can be seen Creighton’s Jesuit commitment to individuals in particular need of help–such as recent immigrants and economically disadvantaged individuals—in our clinical service to such individuals.
 The fellowship embodies the value of cura personalis that is inherent in excellent medical care for the individual and also in its opportunities to tailor the fellowship to the needs and interests of individual learners.
 The fellowship seeks to maintain an environment that promotes learning, an environment that goes beyond its setting in a community with affordable housing and manageable traffic.